-I am Sarika Saksena, a freshman at the University of California, Berkeley.
+I am Sarika Saksena, a sophomore studying Economics and Women's Studies at the University of California, Berkeley.

 In 2016, I started to intern with the prestigious non profit organization, Ashoka, based in Washington DC.
 Ashoka Youth Venture has helped take my work with Ujala to the next level as I have been able to incorporate Changemaking as a part of my candle-making workshops for the marginalized women living in the slums and rural areas around New Delhi, India.
 A result of the Changemaking workshops is that these women have started to advocate for their young daughters' educations, bringing much needed change in a traditionally patriarchal society.
 Today, Ashoka is the fiscal sponsor for Ujala, providing a major platform for Ujala that will help turn dreams into reality for millions of women living in some of the poorest, most oppressed parts of India.

-I have been the recipient of the Social Entrepreneurship Award at Gunn High School 3 years in a row, and with the help of Ashoka and New Delhi YMCA, I've been able to teach over 1000 Indian women candle-making.
+I have been the recipient of the Social Entrepreneurship Award at Gunn High School 3 years in a row, and was awarded Ashoka's Outstanding Changemaker Award.
+We've now been able to teach over 1000 Indian women candle-making.
 About 100 of these women are recipients of the profits generated from the sales of these candles and are well on their path to becoming self-reliant and financially independent.
 Not only have they earned respect with other family members but also gained self-confidence that has translated into a higher self-esteem.
 It has been heartening to see these women slowly assert their independence and speak up in a society with a heavy patriarchal mind-set.
 I feel blessed being instrumental in starting a transformative journey for India's underserved women.
 Many, we hope, will run a small business that enables them to support their families and liberate them from years of injustice, abuse, and exploitation.